JhenifferO/api-integration-react/README.md

-Developer as a challenge from Alura school for the purpose of making HTTTP request with Axios in a React application.
+Developed as a challenge from Alura school for the purpose of making HTTTP request with Axios in a React application.

 - Requests with Axios
 - Developed with Typescript